The thing to understand about keeping your computer secure is that it is not just something that is “nice to do.”

 It is a responsibility to yourself and more importantly, it is a responsibility to others.

-Computers are not “appliances” and many people seems to get this point confused resulting in behaviour that actaully causes their own security breaches and can expose others to similar breaches.
+Computers are not “appliances” and many people seem to get this point confused resulting in behavior that actually causes their own security breaches and can expose others to similar breaches.

 Attack of the Killer Toasters